Order before 22:00 for same day shipping

 - the performance has begun with the express prior consent of the consumer; and

-- the consumer stated that he loses their right of withdrawal once the trader has fully performed the contract.
+- the consumer stated that they lose their right of withdrawal once the trader has fully performed the contract.

 Article 11 – The price